Main section

 • Keep certificate-related software up to date: including browsers, TLS libraries (OpenSSL, BoringSSL, GnuTLS, Schannel), and application frameworks.

-• Test your configuration across multiple clients and platforms, including at least one current Chrome, Firefox and Safari build, before and after 15 April 2026.
+• Test your configuration across multiple clients and platforms, including at least one current Chrome, Firefox and Safari version.

 Background: Why Browsers Retire Older Roots